Wheesung: 2000–2006: Solo debut and YG Entertainment

 In 2000, he signed onto M Boat, a former sister company to YG Entertainment.
 He underwent a few years of vocal training under the label and released his first solo album Like A Movie in 2002.
 The album achieved both public popularity and critical acclaim, receiving praises from many well-known artists including Seo Taiji and Shin Seung Hun.
 With his debut song, "Can't I(안 되나요)," he won multiple awards, including Golden Disc Awards, as the new artist of the year.
 In 2003, he released his second album, It's Real.
 It proved to be as popular as his first, making him the best selling artist of 2003 in Korea.
 With his second album, he broadened his scope to include various musical elements like pop and hip-hop on top of R&B and ballads.

 2006–2009: Orange Shock Agency

 Wheesung left YG Entertainment after his contract expired in March 2006.
 He signed a new contract that was reportedly worth 1.5 billion won with his new company Orange Shock Agency.

 Wheesung collaborated with many artists.
 In late 2008, Wheesung collaborated once again with Lee Hyori, who featured as his girlfriend in his music video of "별이 지다.."
-(Fading Star) from the "With All My Heart and Soul" album.
+(Fading Star) from the With All My Heart and Sou album.
 In 2009, Wheesung planned to collaborate with producer Lee Hyun-do to produce a new album, with a release date being set for August 2009.
-In the same year, he also made a big hit with "Insomnia(불면증)" after being requested to cover Insomnia by Craig David in Korean.
+In the same year, he also made a big hit by covering Craig David's "Insomnia" in Korean.